fluid-lab/gamepad-navigator/README.md

 | `Right Thumbstick Horizontal Direction` | History navigation | - | `false` |
 | `Right Thumbstick Vertical Direction` | Focus on the previous/next element | `2.5` | `false` |

+// TODO: Mention the keyboard shortcut to open the configuration panel.

 ## Demo

 You can check out the recorded demo to see how the navigator works.